Written by Scribendi

 The Open Access Scholarly Publishers Association (OASPA) offers other open access publishing resources for authors, such as best practices and other guidelines.

 Besides these resources, you might also find help from a librarian along the road to open access publication.
-For example, the National Network of Libraries of Medicine (NNLM) offers open access and scholarly publishing resources, as do many university libraries (e.g., Concordia and UMass Medical School).
+For example, the National Network of Libraries of Medicine (NNLM) offers open access and scholarly publishing resources, as do many university libraries (e.g., Concordia).

 A useful article by Wikipedia Librarian Jake Orlowitz, "You're a Researcher without a Library: What Do You Do?," details other research options available for independent researchers frustrated by paywalls, including local or university libraries.
 The next time you want to find out about a medical condition or recent scientific development, check out one of these resources.

-Another initiative, the Open Journal Project, seeks to eliminate further barriers to knowledge sharing, such as language (e.g., lack of research translations into different languages), distribution (e.g., poor Internet connections preventing the download of large files), and inclusion (e.g., failure to make documents accessible to those with disabilities).
+Another initiative, the Open Journal Project, seeks to eliminate further barriers to knowledge sharing, such as language (e.g., lack of research translations into different languages), distribution (e.g., poor internet connections preventing the download of large files), and inclusion (e.g., failure to make documents accessible to people with disabilities).
 This project examines the practical dimensions of making research fully accessible to various groups.

 Conclusion